lab-SCHC/lab-SCHC.github.io/docs/schc.md

 The SCHC mechanism translates the communication context into a set of rules, each having a RuleID.

-Rules are configured both on the SCHC Core, and on the connected objects, so that sender and recipient share the same set of rules to describe the communication.
+Rules are configured both on the SCHC Gateway, and on the connected objects, so that sender and recipient share the same set of rules to describe the communication.
 A "static" context assumes that the description of the rule does not change during transmission.